Developer Guide

 TaskDelete command

-command allows the user to delete a task from a tag.
+The taskdelete command allows the user to delete a task from a tag.

 - How is TaskDeleteCommand executed: